Guide collection

 Which concrete details make this page different from nearby pages?

-Body Types: What Makes This Topic Specific
+Guide Hub: What Makes This Topic Specific

-Body Types and Constitution Tendencies needs details that a nearby page would not carry in the same way. mixed patterns, related tendencies, and quiz uncertainty give the page its local shape.
+Body Types needs details that a nearby page would not carry in the same way. mixed patterns, related tendencies, and quiz uncertainty give the page its local shape.
 The context block uses mixed patterns and related tendencies to distinguish this page from nearby pages.
 The local context around mixed patterns comes from examples and source limits working together.
 Local detail is useful only while it clarifies the page's scope.
 The page earns its next link when mixed patterns explains why Qi Deficiency matters.

 BalancedQi Deficiency